 How many blog posts are published per day?

 Around 4 million blog posts are published on a daily basis.

 Which type of blogs makes the most money?

 Conveniently, finance-related blogs are the most profitable.
 This includes blogs about investments, frugal spending, early-retirement, side-hustles, or anything that has to do with money-handling.
-Fashion blogs are the second most lucrative type of content, while travel and marketing come in third and fourth, respectively.
+Fashion blogs are also one of the most lucrative types of content, along with travel and marketing-related posts.

 What type of blogs is the most popular?

 Personal blogs are the most popular among readers, followed by business and technology, then fashion, food, fitness, and health blogs.